Daniel Prodan

-Daniel Claudiu Prodan (23 March 1972 – 16 November 2016) was a Romanian professional footballer who played mainly as a central defender.
+Daniel "Didi" Claudiu Prodan (23 March 1972 – 16 November 2016) was a Romanian professional footballer who played mainly as a centre-back.

 In a career marred by injuries, he played mainly for Steaua București and represented the Romania national team in one World Cup and one European Championship.

 Club career

-Born in Satu Mare, Prodan came to prominence with national giants FC Steaua București, having signed in late 1992 from his hometown side FC Olimpia Satu Mare.
-With the capital club, he won five consecutive Liga I titles, almost always featuring as a starter; his debut in the league came on 8 November in a 3–1 win at FC Farul Constanța, aged 20.
+Born in Satu Mare, Prodan came to prominence with national giants Steaua București, having signed in late 1992 from his hometown side Olimpia Satu Mare.
+With the capital club, he won five consecutive Liga I titles, almost always featuring as a starter; his debut in the league came on 8 November in a 3–1 win at Farul Constanța, aged 20.

 In January 1997, Prodan moved to Spain with Atlético Madrid.
 He scored four La Liga goals in only half a season in 1996–97 (17 matches), and appeared in the same number of games in the next.
 However, it was noted that his disciplinary record was poor, including two red cards.

 In the summer of 1998, Prodan joined Rangers (a club against which he had scored a memorable goal for Steaua in the UEFA Champions League in 1995) for £2.2 million, but made no first-team appearances in two-and-a-half years in Scotland due to a serious knee injury, which he sustained whilst with the Colchoneros.
 Rangers' doctor, Stewart Hillis, later revealed that no medical had been conducted, and the transfer was rushed to completion on the strength of falsified documents; the Glasgow club threatened to sue Atlético Madrid, but backed down and released the player in January 2001.

-During the last five years of his career – Rangers included – Prodan only appeared in 33 matches combined while representing four teams, retiring at the age of 31 with FC Progresul București.
+During the last five years of his career – Rangers included – Prodan only appeared in 33 matches combined while representing four teams, retiring at the age of 31 with Naţional București.